 When VetIQ (sponsors of this post) contacted us to try Minties, a new lower-cost dental treat that is the type recommended by vets, we agreed to try it.
 Why not?
 Between allergies, camp and top-of-the-line dog food, this dog costs a luxury car payment every month.

-The other reason we were interested is because Minties are soy, wheat and corn-free—which is currently helpful as we try to narrow down what our dog is allergic to.
+The other reason we were interested is that Minties are soy, wheat, and corn-free—which is currently helpful as we try to narrow down what our dog is allergic to.
 They also don’t have artificial flavors or animal by-products.
 Does he like them?
 Yes.
 Sitting next to that bag up in the post photo above was like torture.

 Natural Ingredients That Fight Bad Breath

 Each Minties Dental Treat contains five natural ingredients that work in your dog’s mouth and stomach to promote fresh breath and reduce unpleasant odors:

 - Mint promotes minty fresh breath.

 - Parsley contains enzymes that help break down odor-causing particles in the stomach.

 - Dill helps inhibit bacterial growth and helps prevent early stages of gingivitis.

 - Fennel helps control bacteria and is a natural breath freshener.